Scott County Development Committee, Inc

 Reasons People Move to Scott County

 With beautiful wide-open spaces, Scott County is an excellent place to live, work, and raise a family.
 A low-cost of living combined with a high-quality of life make this an ideal destination for young people, families and retirees.
 Some of the additional benefits of living here are –

-- Student loan forgiveness program that pays up to $15,000 in student loans for those living in the area for five years
+- Student loan debt forgiveness program that pays up to $15,000 in student loans for those living in Scott County

 - Excellent healthcare system

-- Close proximity to the lake and Garden City
+- Close proximity to Historic Lake Scott State Park and Garden City